the-corg/full-stack-open/README.md

 ### d.
 A more complex state, debugging React apps
 - `part1/unicafe`: Exercises 1.6 - 1.11, a simple app for gathering feedback and displaying statistics
 - `part1/anecdotes`: Exercises 1.12 - 1.14, a simple app for displaying random quotes and aphorisms and upvoting them

+## Part 2.
+Communicating with server
+### a.
+Rendering a collection, modules
+In progress...